-Who Was The Last Pharaoh: King Tut's Tomb Found
+King Tut, The Last Pharaoh, Tomb Found

-Howard Carter Opening King Tut's Tomb
+Howard Carter Opening the Tomb

 Uncovering a Tomb

 Aside from his mummy, they have uncovered almost 600 mummies as part of the Egyptian Mummy Project.
 This project began in late 2003.
-Now they are in process of scanning each mummy through CT scan.
+Now they are in the process of scanning each mummy through a CT scan.

 King Tut's Golden Mask